rsdoiel/rsdoiel.github.io/blog/2022/11/17/revealing-pandoc-ast.md

 	   learning-to-write-a-pandoc-filter.md | jq .
 ```

-Writing filters makes much sense to me now but that'll be addressed in
+Writing filters makes much sense to me now.
+I can see the AST and see
-another post.
+how the documentation describes writing hooks in Lua to process it.